Undergraduate Physics Labs

 In the Spring semester the labs begin on the Monday of the third semester week.
 After five lab weeks, there is a two-week lab recess overlapping its second week with the Spring break through the first half of March.

 In the Fall semester the labs begin on the third week of the semester.
 When the Labor Day holiday falls on the third week of the semester, the holiday is compensated on the Monday of the previous week.
 Such occasions are prominently announced.
 At mid-October there is a one week Fall break and the lab schedule accommodates it.
+Hurricane emergencies could cause rescheduling corelated with all other classes.

 The class is split in two students per bench.
 They collaborate when performing the experiment on their bench.